MbakopManuel/miccore/README.md

 ## create a new project architecture

-You have the possibility to create the new project with or without authentication microservice regarding webapi, but the xamarin project comes with a simple architecture
+You have the possibility to create the new project with or without authentication microservice regarding webapi, but the xamarin project comes with a simple architecture.

+Now you can change the company name of the project by adding __--company__ or __-c__ followed by the name you want to pass.

 ### First Tab (webapi with auth):